pavsaund/pavsaund.com/site/content/post/2022-02-23-dynamic-breadcrumbs-and-routes-with-react-router.md

 ```

 ## Rendering the breadcrumbs
 Now that we have all the moving parts in place, we can put it all together in the `Breadcrumbs` component.
+In the below exampled the `matchRouteDefinitions` function now returns an `ActiveRoutePath` which is a structure that includes both the `match` and the `RoutePathDefinition` for convenience.

 ```ts
 export type ActiveRoutePath = {